suzydon/suzydon.github.io/README.md

 About Me
 Senior Data Scientist with 9+ years of experience in:

-- AI Product Management at Huawei
+- AI Product DS at Huawei
 - Quantitative Finance at HSBC
 - Healthcare Analytics at Cancer Council NSW
 - Currently pursuing Master of Data Science at UTS Sydney